Catherine Waldby

-Catherine Waldby is an Australian academic, researcher, and author.
+Catherine Waldby (born 18 September 1957) is an Australian sociologist focused on social studies of biomedicine and the life sciences.
 She is a research professor in the School of Sociology at Australian National University.

-Waldby's research has focused on social studies of biomedicine and the life sciences.
-She is an elected fellow of the Academy of Social Sciences in Australia.
+She is a senior editor of the journal BioSocieties and an elected fellow of the Academy of Social Sciences in Australia.

-Education
+Early life and education

-Waldby completed her B.A. from University of Queensland and her M.A. from Sydney University.
+Waldby was born 18 September 1957.
+She completed her B.A. at the University of Queensland and her M.A. at Sydney University.
 Later, she received her Ph.D. in Social Sciences from Murdoch University.

 Career

 From 1999 to 2001, Waldby worked as a deputy director of the National Centre in HIV Social Research at the University of New South Wales.
 Subsequently, she directed the Centre for Research in Innovation, Culture and Technology at the Brunel University of London, which she maintained until 2004.
 Between 2004 and 2006, she was appointed as a senior lecturer at the University of New South Wales.
 In 2006, she assumed the professorial research fellowship at University of Sydney, a title she held until 2015.
 Additionally, she held the position of a professor at University of Sydney.
 From 2015 to 2021, she directed the Research School of Social Sciences at Australian National University, where she has also been a research professor in the School of Sociology.